datacentricdesign/iob22/assignments/03-ereader/step6.md

 [TODO]

-## Extra Task 6.1 Save the page number
+## Extra Task 6.1 Close the book

-Save page number in a file and read it at the start of the program to resume reading where you stoped.
+When reaching the end of the book, the program should terminate.

 [TODO]

-## Extra Task 6.2
+## Extra Task 6.2 Save the page number

+Save page number in a file and read it at the start of the program to resume reading where you stopped.

 [TODO]

-## Extra Task 6.3
+## Extra Task 6.3 Indicate Progress

+At the top of the screen, the eReader indicate the page number.
+How could we indicate the progress (percentage read)?

 [TODO]